Pregnancy Discrimination in the Workplace

 Employers cannot make employment decisions based on your pregnancy, childbirth, or a related medical condition instead of your skills or how well you do your job.

-Pregnancy discrimination laws cover current pregnancies, past pregnancy, potential or intended pregnancy, and medical conditions related to pregnancy or childbirth.
+Pregnancy discrimination laws cover current pregnancies, past pregnancies, potential or intended pregnancies, and medical conditions related to pregnancy or childbirth.
 Discrimination laws govern decisions about hiring, firing, discipline, distribution of benefits, promotion, compensation, job training, or any other condition of employment.

 Multiple laws protect New Yorkers from pregnancy discrimination.

 Pregnancy discrimination at work is a serious offense.
 New Yorkers are protected from pregnancy discrimination by employers at the federal level by Title VII of the Civil Rights Act of 1964 (Title VII) as amended by the Pregnancy Discrimination Act of 1978, the Americans with Disabilities Act, and the Family and Medical Leave Act (FMLA).

 At the state and local level, the New York State Paid Family Leave Act (NYSPFL), the New York State Human Rights Law (NYSHRL), the New York State Disability Law, and the New York City Human Rights Law (CHRL) all protect against pregnancy discrimination.

 The law does not just protect “employees.”
 After October 11, 2019, New York State’s discrimination laws expanded to cover non-employees, such as domestic workers, independent contractors, consultants, vendors, subcontractors, and persons providing services pursuant to a contract, where employers knew or should have known the discrimination was happening.

 If you have been the victim of pregnancy discrimination in the workplace, you are protected under federal, state, and New York City laws.
 Contact a New York pregnancy discrimination lawyer to file a claim.